 High Voltage Training Powered by Christiani and IKM Instrutek

 The future is electric, and Norway remains the measure of things in Europe when it comes to electromobility.
-In absolute terms, Norway, with a population of just 5,4 million residients, is actually the third largest market for electric cars in the world – after China and the United States.
+In absolute terms, Norway, with a population of just 5,5 million residents, is the third largest market for electric cars in the world – after China and the United States.
+No country in the world has more electric cars per capita than Norway.(10.
+June 2021)

 Why are the Norwegians already there?
 Last but not least, this is due to the massive state support.
 The government decided in 2009 to exempt electric cars from VAT of 25 percent.
 In addition, vehicle taxes, registration, import, and customs duties are eliminated.